 My first monumental memory of our Father’s intervention was in 1967, when I incurred a near fatal concussion from a car accident.
 Mom’s simple faith brought me back from what spelled destruction: I was neither dead nor a vegetable, as doctors were declaring.
 Though I didn’t yet know Jesus personally in 1967, Mom’s steadfast heart acted as my shield and miracles occurred.

-This surgeon took my eye out of my head to shorten the errant muscle, so I saw this lively city with only half my vision, as a patch covered the deep blood-red of that where his skillful hands had been.
+This surgeon took my eye out of my head to shorten the errant muscle, so I saw this lively city with only half my vision, as a patch covered the deep blood-red of that, where his skillful hands had been.
+Nevertheless, San Francisco charmed me.

-Celebrate, with me, God’s good and entire provision in our lives; receive this outstanding historical receipt!
+Celebrate, with me, God’s good and entire provision for our lives; receive this outstanding historical receipt!

 Blum’s Coffee Toffee Pie Yields: 1-10″ pie.
 Total prep time: 1 1/2 hr, plus 1/2 hr for cooling/ active prep time: 1 1/4 hr/ baking time: 15 min.